Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 Day 8.
 Masai Mara / Serengeti.

-Today you will have a lodge drive, Early morning breakfast and at 6:15am leave for Tanzania with picnic lunches, Arrive at Isebania Border, Clear with customes office, Your Tanzania Guide will receive you and proceed to Serengeti arriving for dinner and overnight at Serengeti Sopa Lodge / Similar.
+Today will be a lond drive on your Kenya Tanzania trip, Early morning breakfast and at 6:15am leave for Tanzania with picnic lunches, Arrive at Isebania Border, Clear with customes office, Your Tanzania Guide will receive you and proceed to Serengeti arriving for dinner and overnight at Serengeti Sopa Lodge / Similar.
 The park covers 12,944km2 of open plains making it one of the largest in the world.
 Tanzania’s oldest and most popular national park, also a world heritage site and recently proclaimed a 7th world wide wonder, the Serengeti is famed for its annual migration, when some six million hooves pound the open plains, as more than 200,000 zebra and 300,000 Thomson’s gazelle join the wildebeest’s trek for fresh grazing.
 Yet even when the migration is quiet, the Serengeti offers arguably the most scintillating game-viewing in Africa: great herds of buffalo, smaller groups of elephant and giraffe, and thousands upon thousands of eland, topi, kongoni, impala and Grant’s gazelle among other wild game.

 Day 9. and 10.
 Serengeti.